kapitsa2811/PatternRecognition_TeamTasks/README.md

 ### Results
 The full output of the script (run with the entire data set) can be found in the file `Exercise_2b\output.txt`.

-The top ten parameter combinations regarding accuracy during cross-validation are:
+The top ten parameter combinations regarding accuracy during the first cross-validation are:

 number of neurons | learning rate | accuracy
 --- | --- | ---